 Students who enroll in first- and second-year ROTC classes while attending Parkland College and transfer the following semester to an Illinois college or university and commit to the third- and fourth-year Air Force, Army, or Naval ROTC program, are eligible to apply for one of three Illinois State ROTC Community College Transfer Scholarships.
-See the associate director of admissions and records in room U214 for additional information.
+Contact the Office of Admissions and Records (217/351-2842; U214) for additional information.